sluramod/homebridge-isy-js/README.md

  sensor to determine current status.
 In particular, if you startup the system while the garage door is changing state (opening or closing) the code will likely get the state incorrect.
 If you get into this state, close the garage door and restart homebridge.
 The garage door is assumed open at startup and closed at startup if the contact sensor says the door is open or closed respectively.

- # History

- * 0.1.9 - Active development ended.
- * 0.1.8 - Fixed crash in tests (race condition) and fixed crash in garage door device.
- * 0.1.7 - Fixed crash when there is no ignoreDevices entry.
-Also added new renameDevices section to enable device renaming.
-Added note to highlight ISY 99 is no longer supported, you needed an ISY 994 or newer.
-Added checks to ensure device list doesn't exceed 100 devices.
-Simplified ignore syntax so blank elements no longer needed.
- * 0.1.6 - Addressed crash when identify called on lights.
- * 0.1.4 - Release for testing alternative garage logic.
-No change for anyone wanting to use it with the standard logic.
- * 0.1.3 - Added improved debug output.
-Fixed bug where plugin would crash when there are no garage door opener present.
- * 0.1.2 - Added garage door opener support
- * Previous - Changes not tracked in this document.